GitHubDragonFly/HTML_CSS_JS/README.md

    - Both viewers require a browser supporting WebGL and are set to open in new tab/window
    - They do allow some mouse control, with `wheel` serving as zoom in/out and `left-button click/drag` to rotate the image
    - Background image supported formats are PNG, JPEG, SVG, BMP and GIF while selecting non-image file will reset the background
-   - Either an OBJ file alone or both MTL/OBJ files can be loaded at the dialog screen
+   - Either an OBJ file alone or both MTL/OBJ files or MTL/OBJ/JPG(PNG) files can be loaded at the dialog screen
    - Only a PLY file alone can be loaded at the dialog screen
    - GUI has lights marked as DL, HL and AL (directional, hemisphere and ambient)
    - XYZ positions of DL and HL can be changed while DL also allows changing its intensity
    - OBJ and PLY examples were downloaded from [here](https://github.com/mrdoob/three.js)
    - Windows 10 users do have an option to instead use Paint 3D and 3D Viewer apps to see these files
+   - There is a screenshot of the OBJ Viewer with one of the included examples

 # Usage
 All it takes is to: